intelligent-machine-learning/dlrover/docs/tutorial/unified/03b-multi-role-training-verl.md

 This guide demonstrates how to express and submit a multi-role training job using the verl example.
 The walkthrough is based on `examples/unified/rl/verl/main.py` and related files, and is designed to complement the OpenRLHF tutorial.

 **Paradigm Note:**
-The verl example demonstrates the Proxy/WorkerGroup paradigm, where the trainer interacts with workers via group proxies rather than explicit remote_call RPCs.
+This verl-example demonstrates the Proxy/WorkerGroup paradigm, where the trainer interacts with workers via group proxies rather than explicit remote_call RPCs.
 This is an alternative to the remote_call (RPC) paradigm used in the OpenRLHF example.

 ## Overview